 Did you know that “soap” is a regulated word by the U.S. Food & Drug Administration (FDA)?

+Yep.
+Not every bar on the shelf qualifies–and many don’t even come close.
 Not everything that looks like soap is actually soap—and in fact, many of the bars lining store shelves can’t legally call themselves that.

 Real soap is made through a process called saponification, where natural fats or oils are combined with an alkali (like lye) to create a gentle, effective cleanser.
 The FDA has strict rules about what can and can’t be labeled as soap, and to qualify, a product must: